hongchul-nam/hongchul-nam.github.io/_posts/2025-08-05-autoregressive_rl.md

 ---

-## Mathematical Formulation of Forward, Inverse Dynamics, and Rewards in Autoregressive RL (Non-Markovian Setting)
+## Mathematical Formulation of Forward, Inverse Dynamics, Reward Models, and Reward Function Learning in Autoregressive RL (Non-Markovian Setting)

 In the **non-Markovian** setting, the next state, action, and reward may depend on the entire history, not just the current state and action.
 In **autoregressive RL**, the *sequence* of actions and states is modeled as an autoregressive process over time (not over state dimensions).